Call it 'National Integration Day': Owaisi on Centre's decision to celebrate 'Hyderabad Liberation Day' | Politics

 ''It must be noted that the accession and merger of various princely states were not only about liberating the territories from autocratic rulers.
 More importantly, the nationalist movement rightly saw the people of these territories as an integral part of independent India.
 Therefore, the phrase 'National Integration Day' may be more apposite, rather than mere liberation,'' the Hyderabad MP said in the letter.

-Union Minister for Culture G Kishan Reddy wrote to the chief ministers of Telangana, Maharashtra, and Karnataka inviting them to the September 17 celebrations.
+Union Minister for Culture G Kishan Reddy wrote to the chief ministers of Telangana, Maharashtra and Karnataka inviting them for the September 17 celebrations.

 The celebrations will be a fitting tribute to Sardar Vallabhbhai Patel and all others who contributed during the liberation struggle, he further said.